Maynooth Grant

 The Maynooth Grant was a cash grant from the British government to a Catholic seminary in Ireland.
 In 1845, the Conservative Prime Minister, Sir Robert Peel, sought to improve the relationship between Catholic Ireland and Protestant Britain by increasing the annual grant from the British government to St Patrick's College, Maynooth, a Catholic seminary in Ireland in dilapidated condition.
-It aroused a major political controversy in the 1840s, reflecting the anti-Irish and anti-Catholic feelings of the British Protestants.
+It aroused a major political controversy in the 1840s, reflecting the anti-Irish and anti-Catholic feelings of many British Protestants.

 Background

 The Maynooth College Act 1795 founded a Catholic seminary in Maynooth, Ireland.
-It was named St Patrick's College and is often simply called Maynooth College.
-The college was funded by the British government.
-The grant given to the college was £8,000 annually.
-The rate stayed the same from 1809 to 1845, when Peel proposed it be increased to £26,000 annually.
+It was named St Patrick's College.

 Overview

 Peel made the proposal to increase government funding to Maynooth College in 1845.
 Under his proposal, the seminary would receive upwards of £26,000 annually and a grant of £30,000 for repairs.
 Peel's colleagues warned repeatedly that it was politically dangerous for the Party, but Peel felt he had to do it lest Ireland explode.
 Peel realized that there was agitation in Ireland to repeal the union in 1843.
 Catholic clergy were active and Peel hoped to win over their support and separate them from popular nationalism.

 Conservatives led by the Ultra-Tory Anglican faction, were outraged that the Prime Minister would finance a Catholic seminary.
 They mounted a firestorm of vituperative opposition.
 Queen Victoria supported Peel: "I am sure poor Peel ought to be blessed by all Catholics for the many and noble ways in which he stands forth to protect and do good for poor Ireland.
 But the bigotry, the wicked and blind passion it brings forth is quite dreadful, and I blush for Protestantism!"
 In 1849, she and Prince Albert made a point of visiting the seminary on their visit to Ireland.

 In 1845, John Plumptre, member of Parliament for East Kent and an opponent of the Grant, issued an address, saying:

-As you value His favour, as you deprecate His frown, as your hearts and your altars are dear to you; as you would retain and enjoy for yourselves, and transmit to your children, the blessings and privileges which belong to you as Protestants, I beseech you to oppose, with all zeal and firmness, with all temperance and calmness, with all loyal attachment to your Sovereign--with all union among yourselves--with all charity towards all men--with all prayer and supplication towards God--this fresh inroad about to be made upon your consciences,--this new and deep wound to your highest and holiest feelings.
+As you value His favour, as you deprecate His frown, as your hearts and your altars are dear to you; as you would retain and enjoy for yourselves, and transmit to your children, the blessings and privileges which belong to you as Protestants, I beseech you to oppose, with all zeal and firmness, with all temperance and calmness, with all loyal attachment to your Sovereign—with all union among yourselves—with all charity towards all men—with all prayer and supplication towards God—this fresh inroad about to be made upon your consciences,--this new and deep wound to your highest and holiest feelings.